-Protect your Pixel XL with one of these tempting cases
+Protect your Google phone with one of the best Pixel XL cases

-With unparalleled Android integration, an excellent camera, and your own artificially intelligent assistant built-in, Google’s new Pixel phones are tempting.
-The larger sibling offers a sharper 5.5-inch display and a much bigger battery, which makes it more attractive if you can stomach the higher price tag, but big phones can prove hard to handle.
+With unparalleled Android integration, an excellent camera, and your own artificially intelligent assistant built-in, Google’s Pixel phones are tempting.
+The larger sibling offers a sharper display and a bigger battery, which makes it even more attractive if you can stomach the higher price tag.
+However, big phones can be hard to handle.
 Aluminum and glass is a slippery combination and it’s not known for its durability.
-The smart play is to invest in one of the best Pixel XL cases before an accident happens.
+The smart play is to invest in one of the best Google Pixel XL cases before an accident happens.

-More: Pixel vs. Pixel XL: How do Google’s first self-branded phones compare?
+The cases below are designed specifically for the XL.
+If you have Google’s smaller handset, then you’ll want to check out the best Google Pixel cases instead.
+We’ve also put together a roundup of Google Pixel tips and tricks, which is applicable to both phones.

 Caseology Vault Series Case ($12)